iina/iina/README.md

 - Aims to offer the best user experience
 - All the features you need for videos, audios, subtitles, playlist, chapters and so on
 - MPV config files and script system are available for advanced users
-- Written in Swift, followed up on new technologies like Touch Bar and Force Touch
+- Written in Swift, followed up on new technologies like Touch Bar, Force Touch, Picture-in-picture, etc.
 - Still in active development

 # Build